Update - October 19, 2022

 But this didn’t mean that all Dutch government agencies had fully switched to e-invoicing by April 2019.
 That’s because their suppliers were not legally required to send e-invoices—public authorities only had to be capable of receiving and processing e-invoices should any number of their suppliers choose to utilize it.
 Not surprisingly, the majority of suppliers opted to stick to their usual way of doing business.
 They were reluctant to switch to e-invoicing because they were more comfortable sending the paper invoices or scanned PDFs that they had been creating for years.
-In fact, this problem still exists today.
+In practice, this situation still occurs regularly.

 All of this, combined with the fact that the Dutch central government—until August 2019—did not strictly monitor or enforce e-invoicing, meant that e-invoicing didn’t really take off in the Netherlands until almost 10 years from when it was first introduced back in 2011.